 We did have to do a bit of negotiation.
 When N was younger and didn’t like swimming so much, we agreed that he could finish lessons once he was a good level 5 swimmer.
 But that came earlier than expected and I don’t really want him to stop quite yet.

 The issue is that swimming clashes with shoot days in the winter.
 N likes to go out beating, and moving to the next swimming class means he’ll be 30 minutes later.
 He’ll miss break time at the shoots – meaning he’ll miss the hotdogs and cake.
 And we’ll have to find where they’ve got to after we get back from swimming.
 I’ve looked at moving to a weekday swimming class, but they’re not late enough for us to get to with work and wrapround care..

 So a Saturday morning later time it is.
 I’ve agreed that while he has to go to all the swimming lessons up to December, whether it’s shooting or not, into January and February, shoot days will take priority.
 Hopefully he’ll only miss 3 lessons.
 And on the winter term, he’ll have to just join the shoot when he can.

-N’s is really looking forward to moving up.
+N is really looking forward to moving up.
 It makes him feel like he’s as good at swimming as his cousins who all stopped at level 6 or 7.
-And he can now say to school friends he’s in level 6 where some of them have been there for a while, despite him thinking he’s a better swimmer than them at school swimming lessons.
+And he can now say to school friends he’s in level 6.
+Some of his friends have been there for a while, despite him saying he’s a better swimmer than them at school swimming lessons.
 This is why you just can’t compare across swimming instructors – all swim schools use different methods of moving people up stages.
-With some like our teacher focusing on progressing ahead of the stage requirements and technique, vs other instructors who move up based on the criteria asked for each badge when their swimmers don’t have the technique.
+With some, like our teacher, focusing on progressing ahead of the stage requirements and technique, vs other instructors who move up based on the criteria asked for each badge even if their swimmers don’t have the technique.

 As N will only have another half year left of swimming lessons with school – we’re not sure if it’s from September or February yet, these non school lessons will still be important in increasing his stamina and confidence.